codydjango/CryptoStar/README.md

 # CryptoStar Registry

-This is the final project for the Udacity Blockchain Nanodegree.
 This project is a simple Ethereum Dapp that makes use of the ERC-721 standard (implemented using OpenZepplin) to allow for the claiming and trading of Stars.

 ### Submission Details